gochrono/chrono/README.md

 ## Choose How to Install ##

 The simplest way to install Chrono is to download the latest binary from the [releases page](https://github.com/gochrono/chrono/releases).

 The binaries have no external dependencies.

-To contribute to the Chrono project or documentation, you should [fork the GitHub project](https://github.com/gochrono/chrono#fork-destination-box) and clone it to your machine.
+After downloading it, place it somewhere on the PATH such as `/usr/local/bin` on Linux.

 Alternatively you can install Chrono by building it yourself.
 This ensures you're running the absolute bleeding edge version.